dalesgit/logseq/pages/SD Training Nov 14.md

 				  logseq.order-list-type:: number
 				- the sorrows of the world, *anima mundi*, global ... logseq.order-list-type:: number
-				- what we expected and did not receive logseq.order-list-type:: number
+				- what we expected and did not receive. "diminished experience of who we are" logseq.order-list-type:: number
+				- ancestral grief: sorrows experienced by our ancestors logseq.order-list-type:: number
+			-
 		-
 -